Coderad32/Coderad32/README.md

 - https://www.X.com/coderad32
 - https://www.github.com/coderad32

-Follow + Share = Learn More ( Updates ) for more information can be found online and thanks for taking the time to check out my profile I hope we can work together on a project.
+Follow + Share = Learn More ( Updates )
+For more information can be found online | thanks for taking the time to check out my profile.

+I hope we can work together on a project.

 ### Self‑Taught Software Developer |